 M. A. Del Rosario is a dreamer and a purveyor of myth.
 He is also a self-published author.
 He likes to make up stories that should entertain people.
-They are not real stories, but they are stories nonetheless, of many fascinating places and people that have come from his head.
+They are not true stories, but they are stories nonetheless, of many fascinating places and people that have come from his head.
 He also likes to draw his stories and put word balloons in them.
 Once, in elementary school, his teacher scolded him for sitting around and drawing while his classmates cleaned the room.
 He wasn’t any good back then.
-The only thing that he was good at was oration when he won a district award, yet after that, he never publicly spoke again.
+The only thing that he was good at was oration, when he won a district award, yet after that he never publicly spoke again.

 He was a student of the arts in a reputable school in Manila and held his first solo art show at the Cultural Center of the Philippines.
 Prior to that, he had several group art shows in prominent galleries.
 He was also a contributing writer for local magazines prior to his graduation and became a graphic designer for a publication soon after and Creative Director from then on.
 But behind all that was the love for comic books and genre novels that pushed his imagination forward.
 And so after burning out from the madness of the corporate world, he quit and started chasing dragons.